GeckoPackages/GeckoMemcacheMock/README.md

 ### Requirements

-PHP 5.3.3 for the Symfony Stopwatch Component
+PHP 5.4 for the Callable type hint.

 ### Install